 Create as much awesome content as you can.

-Marketing and promotion of course plays a huge roll if you really want to grow your YouTube audience quickly!
+Marketing and promotion, of course, plays a huge role if you really want to grow your YouTube audience quickly!

 It will help you get more eyeballs on your videos, thus helping you to increase your YouTube channel subscribers.